mobizt/FirebaseClient/README.md

 - ### Memory Options for ESP8266

-When you update the ESP8266 Arduino Core SDK to v3.x.x, the memory for Heap and stack can be configurable from IDE.
+When you update the ESP8266 Arduino Core SDK to v3.x.x, the memory for Heap and stack can be configurable from the IDE.

 You can choose the Heap memory between internal and external memory chip from IDE e.g. Arduino IDE and PlatformIO on VSCode or Atom IDE.